shawnarneygit/ai_machine_learning/bitcoin/README.md

 ![sarimax](images/sarimax_results.png)

 #### Next steps
-Either the SARIMAX model or the Lasso regression can be used to forecast tomorrow’s Bitcoin closing price, with an expected mean absolute error of about $898.27.
+Either the SARIMAX model or the Lasso regression can be used to forecast tomorrow’s Bitcoin closing price, with an expected mean absolute error of ~$898.27.

 #### Outline of project